 A distinguished group of academics from Columbia University and elsewhere help teach the course.
-Recent guests have included psychologist Tory Higgins, oral historian Mary Marshall Clark, and biostatistician Jessica Ancker.
+They include psychologist Tory Higgins, oral historian Mary Marshall Clark, and biostatistician Jessica Ancker.

-History of Journalism for Journalists provides an overview of American journalism from Colonial days to the present.
+History of Journalism provides an overview of journalism from Colonial days to the present.
 It emphasizes the relationship of journalism to other institutions in a democracy, examining how the role of the press emerged, how it has changed.
 What can we learn from its historical continuities and discontinuities, and its global variations, about what journalism means?

 Each M.A. student takes three electives over the course of the academic year: one in the fall and two in the spring.
 Students may enroll in almost any graduate-level course throughout Columbia University, including the other professional schools, provided it will deepen their understanding of the chosen area of study.